luisadha/simplest-telegram-interface/README.md

 8. Enter the Channel or group you just created into this tab.

-9. Tada!
+9. Leave your account from that channel or group.
+Do not remove the channel from the tab.

+10. Tada!!
 Telegram with a minimalist look is ready to use.
 Use the pencil icon and magnifying mirror icon to start a chat.

 Diterjemahkan dengan DeepL https://www.deepl.com/app/?utm_source=android&utm_medium=app&utm_campaign=share-translation